Shirley, London: Shirley Oaks Children's Home

-The Metropolitan Police inquiry, Operation Midland, which examined all the borough's children’s homes, concluded at least 35 men and women had abused children over a 20-year period.
+The Metropolitan Police inquiry, Operation Midland, which examined all the borough's children's homes, concluded at least 35 men and women had abused children over a 20-year period.
 SOSA believes that over a 60-year period, over 120 abusers were involved.

-To compensate victims of the abuse at Shirley Oaks (and also Lambeth Children’s Home), Lambeth Council has set up a Redress Scheme open until January 2022.
+To compensate victims of the abuse at Shirley Oaks (and also Lambeth Children's Home), Lambeth Council has set up a Redress Scheme open until January 2022.
 The scheme is assisted by child abuse lawyers Ann Olivarius and Jeff Anderson of AO Advocates.
 As of January 2020, £30.7 million has been paid directly to victims.

 Upper Shirley

 Upper Shirley is situated to the south-west of Shirley proper and is centred on the junction of Upper Shirley Road and Oaks Road, adjacent to the Addington Hills and Shirley Park and Addington golf courses.
-The settlement is thought to have originated in the mid-18th century, originally under the name 'Badger's Hole'.
+The settlement is thought to have originated in the mid-18th century, originally under the name "Badger's Hole".
 The area was home to a brewery in the mid-18th century.
-In 1865 the Surprise pub opened.
-There was another pub in the area - The Sandrock - which was located at the junction of Upper Shirley Road with Sandpits Road, which closed in 2018.
+In 1865, the Surprise pub opened.
+There was another pub in the area – The Sandrock – which was located at the junction of Upper Shirley Road with Sandpits Road, which closed in 2018.
 The area is largely affluent, especially along Bishops Walk.

 Shirley Windmill

-Upper Shirley's most prominent landmark is the tower mill, which was built by Richard Alwen to replace the first mill on the site (built by his grandfather William Alwen in 1808) after it was burnt by fire in 1854.
+Upper Shirley's most prominent landmark is the tower mill, which was built by Richard Alwen to replace the first mill on the site (built by his grandfather William Alwen in 1808) after it burnt down in 1854.
 By 1893, Alfred Rayson, the owner, was forced to abandon the mill as unviable.
 After closure the mill was allowed to deteriorate, being struck by lightning in 1899 and again in 1906.

-In 1951 the mill and land were acquired by the Croydon Corporation.
+In 1951, the mill and land were acquired by the Croydon Corporation.
 The mill was threatened with demolition when the new John Ruskin School was built but it was protected by its Grade II listed status and strong public interest.
 The school, now the John Ruskin College, later left the site and housing was built around the mill.

 In August 1996, it was announced that the London Borough of Croydon was to receive a grant of £218,100 from the Heritage Lottery Fund for the mill.
 The grant money has helped restore the mill to working order and open it to the public.

 Shirley Windmill is open to the public on the first Sunday of each month June to October open in May on National Mills weekend (Sunday) and usually open for the annual Open House Weekend (Sunday) in September.